StackVista/stackstate-docs/setup/agent/openshift.md

 NAME                                                 DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE daemonset.apps/stackstate-cluster-agent-agent        10        10        10      10           10          <none>          5h14m
 ```

+### Agent check status

+To find the status of an Agent check:

+1. Find the Agent pod that is running on the node where you would like to find a check status:
+   `kubectl get pod --output wide`
+2. Run the command:
+   `kubectl exec <agent-pod-name> -n <agent-namespace> -- agent status`
+3. Look for the check name under the `Checks` section.

 ## Uninstall